What Is SWIFT and How Does It Work?

 Pay your entire team in one click with mass payments

 Click one button and pay your global team instantly.
 They can withdraw funds via bank transfers, crypto, PayPal, and more.
 Easy for you, options for your team.Learn more

 Sending money with SWIFT

 Let's take an example that will help you better understand the situation: Bob wants to send $100 from his US bank account to Patrick's bank account in Australia.

 There are two scenarios based on the relationship between the two banks.

-- Bob's bank will send a SWIFT message to Patrick's bank which is often received in minutes
+- Bob's bank will send a SWIFT message or payment instructions to Patrick's bank which is often received in minutes

 - Bob's bank will debit his personal account by $100 (money coming out)

 - Bob's bank will credit the commercial bank account held with Patrick's bank (money coming in)